Women's football in Argentina: 1970s

-At the beginning of the 1970s, only a few institutions in the city of Buenos Aires accepted female soccer players: among the available options were the clubs Piraña, Excursionistas, University and All Boys.
+At the beginning of the 1970s, only a few institutions in the city of Buenos Aires accepted female football players: among the available options were the clubs Piraña, Excursionistas, University and All Boys.
 Simultaneously, in other parts of the country, exhibition matches and tours of women's teams were held, which were organized by businessmen who charged for entry.
 Informality was such that a delegation unofficial players represented Argentina in the 1971 Women's World Cup.
 In 2019, 21 August was designated as Footballers' Day in commemoration of the four goals scored by Elba Selva in the match against England during the tournament.
 In 1978 a month-long metropolitan tournament that was won by Racing Club.
-Some of the participating teams, in addition to the already mentioned champion, were Yupanqui, Excursionistas, Minué was a team without a club that in the 1980s he would join the Yupanqui Social and Sports Club. and San Fernando.
+Some of the participating teams, in addition to the already mentioned champion, were Yupanqui, Excursionistas, Minué was a team without a club that in the 1980s he would join Yupanqui. and San Fernando.
 On the Racing team there were three players who had been World Cup players in 1971: Gloria "Betty" García, Marta Soler and Virginia Cattaneo.
 The playing conditions were generally precarious: sometimes they played on dirt pitches, sometimes the improvisation of goals was required and most of the footballers wore shoes, except for the World Cup players, who had been given boots.

 1980s

-Between 1985 and 1986, the Ladies Subcommittee of the Independent Club San Alberto de Ituzaingó organized a series of championships and friendly matches for women's soccer.
+Between 1985 and 1986, the Ladies Subcommittee of the Independent Club San Alberto de Ituzaingó organized a series of championships and friendly matches for women's football.
 One of the most widely publicized matches was the one played in April 1986 by the women's teams from Independiente San Alberto and Defensores de Lomas de Zamora as a preliminary to the men's match between Deportivo Morón and Argentino.

 In 1986, with Doña Tota, mother of Diego Maradona, as godmother of honor, the Argentine Association of Women's Football (AAFF) was created, founded and chaired by Evelina Cabrera and much more creation recent, in 2013. independent group of AFA that would organize championships metropolitans and that, despite its amateur nature, it would even finance trips to play international matches.